 Overall, seaweed may be beneficial for blood sugar control, but optimal dosage levels remain unclear.
 More research is also needed to study the effects of raw versus powdered varieties.

-Eating seaweed regularly may help you get rid of unwanted weight.
+Eating seaweed regularly may help you lose weight, if that’s your goal.

-What’s more, seaweed is low in calories, but rich in glutamate, an amino acid thought to give it a savory, umami taste (
+What’s more, seaweed is low in calories, but rich in glutamate, an amino acid that gives it a savory umami taste (

 Seaweed may also help protect you from certain types of infections.

-Research shows that these compounds may have the ability to fight viruses such as herpes and HIV by blocking their entry into cells (
+Research shows that these compounds may have the ability to fight viruses by blocking their entry into cells (

-A more recent study looked at the effects of taking seaweed supplements in HIV-positive women.
-Those given 5 grams of spirulina per day developed 27% fewer disease-related symptoms, compared to the placebo group (
+A study in 73 HIV-positive women found that those given 5 grams of spirulina per day developed 27% fewer condition-related symptoms, compared to the placebo group (

 However, no differences in immune cell levels were observed over the 12-week study period (

 Seaweed may help improve the health of your gut in various ways.
-For one, it is rich in fiber, which can help prevent constipation and ensure smooth digestion.
+For one, it’s rich in fiber, which can help prevent constipation and ensure smooth digestion.

 The presence of seaweed in your diet may help reduce your risk of developing certain types of cancer.

-That said, very few human studies have investigated the direct effects of seaweed in cancer patients.
+That said, very few human studies have investigated the direct effects of seaweed in people with cancer.
 Very high intakes may also increase the risk of certain cancers, particularly thyroid cancer (

-- Skin damage: Compounds in seaweed may help protect the skin from damage caused by UVB rays from the sun.
+Compounds in seaweed may help protect the skin from damage caused by UVB rays from the sun when applied directly to the skin.
 They may also help prevent wrinkles, sun spots and premature skin aging (